 Depends on what you want to read about.
-My best book right now is probably the one on the Lincoln assassination.
-But if you like Hip Hop, then the best book is my complete archives on the subject, and the paperback costs under $12.
-But if you want to delve deeply into my development as an author, the best place to start is with my new paperback, 1966, which contains my earliest work as a writer.
+My best book right now is probably the one on the Kennedy assassination, and after that the one on the Lincoln assassination.
+But if you like Hip Hop, then the best book is my complete archives on that subject, and the paperback costs under $12.
+But if you want to delve deeply into my development as an author, the best place to start is with 1966, which contains my earliest work as a writer.
 It’s all fiction and a wonderful introduction to the real story of the 1960s.
 From there, I’d suggest reading Magic, Religion & Cannabis, which contains my autobiography from that period and will explain a lot about where my head was at the time.
 My first short story was titled East Village, and written at age 17.
 It takes place in New York’s East Village in 1966, a very important year in counterculture history.
 That’s when thousands of male teenagers began pressing their parents to discontinue the ritual of visiting a barbershop once a month, so they could display locks like their rock role-models.
 For many parents, however, having a well-shorn male child was just as important as having a well-trimmed lawn.
 The biggest battles may have taken place in the fall— many could escape haircuts during the summer, but not when school started.

 My friends Bugsy and Maarten pulled off a daring escape for a few weeks, landing in a crash-pad in the East Village, which was experiencing an explosion of teenage runaways, and celebrating up a storm, all of which came to a sudden halt when a society teen was found murdered in a speed-freak shooting-gallery.
 Their adventures inspired me to write my first short story.